meloniq/bulkpress-export/readme.txt

 = It does not work, what to do? =

-Report it with details on <a href="http://wordpress.org/support/plugin/bulkpress-export">support forum</a>.
+Report it with details on [support forum](https://wordpress.org/support/plugin/bulkpress-export/).

 == Screenshots ==